wakamenori/whisper-app/README.md

 `OPENAI_API_KEY`: Your OpenAI API key

 If you want to add furigana to the text to correct transcriptions, you need to set `YAHOO_APP_ID`.

-But it is currently not used and commented out in the codej
+But it is currently not used and commented out in the code.

 # Usage
 ```sh